 Intimacy is the giving and receiving of love and affection.
 It involves caring touch, empathic understanding and feelings of comfort and safety in relationships.

 Sexual expression is the feeling of sexual desire and can be expressed through sexual activity.
 Like intimacy, sexual expression is a natural expression of human need.
 Sexual expression includes intercourse, physical closeness, intimate touch, kissing and hugging.

-How are intimacy and sexuality affected by dementia?
+How intimacy and sexual expression are affected by dementia

 Changed sexual behaviours

-It is important to remember that any strange or uncharacteristic behaviour is part of the illness and not directed in a personal way.
-A person with dementia may no longer know what to do with sexual desire or when or where to appropriately exercise the desire.
+It is important to remember that any changed or uncharacteristic behaviour is part of the condition.
+A person with dementia may no longer know what to do with sexual desire or when or where to appropriately exercise it.

 Increased sexual demands

 Some people living with dementia have an increased desire for sexual activity which may result in changed behaviours and exhausting demands, often at unexpected times or in inappropriate places.
 Occasionally aggression may be shown by the person if their needs are not met.

 Some partners say they can feel like an object, because once the person with dementia has had sex, they may immediately forget what has occurred.